adlipeeters/solidity-crowdfunding/README.md

 - **Refund Mechanism**: Automatic refunds for backers if a project does not reach its funding goal.
 - **Validations**: Checks for correct input values and project timings.

-## Contributing

-Contributions are welcome.
-Please open an issue first to discuss what you would like to change or add.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgments

 - Ethereum community for support and guidance.